 The King’s College London is inviting applications for Alexandros Petersen Scholarship.
-The scholarship is intended to support exceptional students from Afghanistan, Central Asia, and the South Caucasus wishing to study for the Master’s in Conflict, Security and Development at the War Studies department at King’s.
+The grant is intended to support exceptional students from Afghanistan, Central Asia, and the South Caucasus wishing to study for the Master’s in Conflict, Security and Development at the War Studies department at King’s.

 The programme will aim to support rising talent whose aspiration, like Alexandros’, is to span the world of academic and policy.